numb86/docs.getdbt.com/website/docs/guides/duckdb-qs.md

 As you increase the number of years, it takes exponentially more time to generate the data because the Jaffle Shop stores grow in size and number.
 For a good balance of data size and time to build, dbt Labs suggests a maximum of 6 years.
 ## Next steps

-Now that you've got dbt Core, DuckDB, and the Jaffle Shop data up and running, you can explore dbt's capabilities.
+Now that you have dbt Core, DuckDB, and the Jaffle Shop data up and running, you can explore dbt's capabilities.
 Refer to these materials to get a better understanding of dbt projects and commands:

 - The [About projects](/docs/build/projects) page guides you through the structure of a dbt project and its components.
 - [dbt command reference](/reference/dbt-commands) explains the various commands available and what they do.